TSITSIR/BookBridge/README.md

 ## How It Works

-BookBridge recommends the top 5 books from a curated list of ~100 titles using an intuitive questionnaire:
+BookBridge recommends the top 4 or 5 books (depending on preference-specific factors) from a curated list of ~100 titles using an intuitive questionnaire:

 - **Grade Level**: Choose the reader’s current reading range (note that the system favors recommending books slightly above the reading level instead of slightly below, as challenging readers is valuable)
 - **Sliders** for: